-- (2) Off-site emissions from equipment operated on public roads. - (3) Painting and paving phases may overlap.
+- (2) Off-site emissions from equipment operated on public roads. - (3) Construction, painting and paving phases may overlap. - (4) Construction of off-site improvements are anticipated to occur during grading and may overlap with the grading phase of the proposed project.